oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

  doctl k options sizes
  ```

  **NOTE**: I tested the cluster with the higher size Intel nodes available for my account, `s-2vcpu-4gb-intel`, in an attempt to run the application in the default cluster configuration, a three-node cluster with a single node pool in the nyc1 region, using the latest Kubernetes version.
 As I started to see pods not running due to "insufficient CPU", I increased the number of nodes later.
-DigitalOcean latest and default Kubernetes version at the moment of writing this post is 1.22.8.
+DigitalOcean's latest and default Kubernetes version at the moment of writing this post is 1.22.8.

  Create the cluster with the following command line:

  ```shell
  doctl k cluster create do1 -v --size s-2vcpu-4gb-intel
  ```
 After creating a cluster, `doctl` adds a configuration context to kubectl and makes it active, so you can start monitoring your cluster right away with k9s.
-First apply the resources configuration to the DigitalOcean cluster:
+First, apply the resources configuration to the DigitalOcean cluster:

 ```shell
 ./kubectl-apply.sh -f